PART ONE: BOOM & BUST

 “Whisky used to be made with time and care and respect”, you’ll hear.
 “It wasn’t forced through a still and made as efficiently as possible.
 There weren’t people sitting in front of a control board pushing buttons under air-conditioning.”
 If you go back far enough, to the 19th century say, there are documents supporting the suggestion that whisky-making in ‘the good old days’ was done with more effort, increased labour but also increased uncertainty.
 The workforce was thrice what it is in most Scotch distilleries today, and practices that kept spirit consistent were seldom applied.
 The process was far from ‘optimised’ with modern machinery but gradually marginal gains were sought, including where high-yielding barley could be sourced.

 The older generation here will proudly comment on barley being brought from India, even as far afield as Australia, due to the large pea size, the ease of malting and the ultimate yield per tonne of alcohol.
-That’s not to say that all barley was grown outside of the country, but by the 1960s, a global supply chain that was commercially driven, it was commonplace to buy the component that was most beneficial, rather than what was reared on your doorstep.
-Think along the lines of today’s steel supply.
+That’s not to say that all barley was grown outside of the country, but by the 1960s, in a global supply chain that was commercially driven, it was commonplace to buy the component that was most beneficial, rather than what was reared on your doorstep.
+Think outsourcing along the lines of today’s steel supply.